kelu124/murgen-dev-kit/Session_4.md

 - Need to have a 3.3V trinket to manage the pulser control without having to buffer the controls.

--- Indeed, controls were ouput at 5V.
+--Indeed, controls were ouput at 5V.
 I had only an inverter under my hands, so I fed it 3.3V from the regulator, and doubly inverted the signals.

--- Before:
+--Before:

 ![TEK_00](/Images/Session_4/TEK0000.JPG)

--- After:
+--After:

 ![TEK_01](/Images/Session_4/TEK0001.JPG)